 Previous national comparative audits of platelet transfusions and the use of platelets in haematology have indicated evidence of inappropriate administration, with platelet transfusions occurring outside confirmed guidelines.
 NHS Blood and Transplant have produced the following resources and collaborated with hospitals to support the appropriate use of platelets and reduce avoidable wastage.

-- SHOT key messages for ATRs – platelets in PAS (SHOT website)
+- SHOT key messages for febrile, allergic and hypotensive reactions (FAHR) (SHOT website)

-- Poster to promote single unit platelet doses for prophylactic transfusions, A4 size (PDF)

-- these items cannot be ordered but are available for download here
+- Poster and screen saver to promote single unit platelet doses for prophylactic transfusions, A4 size (PDF) - these items cannot be ordered but are available for download here

-- Audit of the Use of Platelets in Three UK Transfusion Committee Regions
+- Audit of the use of platelets in three UK Transfusion Committee regions - (NICE website)